lscsoft/lalsuite/CONTRIBUTING.md

 ### Make a fork (copy) of LALSuite

-You only need to do this *once*.
+You only need to do this **once**.

-1. Go to the [LALSuite repository home page][lalsuiterepo]
+1. Go to the [LALSuite repository home page][lalsuiterepo].
-2. Click on the *Fork* button, that should lead you [here][lalsuiteforks]
+2. Click on the *Fork* button, that should lead you [here][lalsuiteforks].
-3. Select the namespace that you want to create the fork in, this will usually be your personal namespace
+3. Select the namespace that you want to create the fork in, this will usually be your personal namespace.

 If you can't see the *Fork* button, make sure that you are logged in by checking for your account profile photo in the top right-hand corner of the screen.

 ### Clone your fork

-Make sure that you have installed and configured [Git-LFS][gitlfs]
+Make sure that you have installed and configured [Git-LFS][gitlfs]:

 ```bash
 git lfs install